String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Introduction and summary

 In \cite{Teschner:1997ft, Teschner:1999ug} Teschner made a complete proposal for the correlation functions of the unflowed sector of the Euclidean theory, which is often called the $H_3^+$ model.
 We extended his result in \cite{Dei:2021xgh, Dei:2021yom} to a complete proposal for the genus 0 three- and four-point functions of vertex operators involving arbitrary amounts of spectral flow.
 We demonstrated that knowledge of unflowed correlation functions fully determines spectrally flowed correlators via an integral transform that we review in Section~\ref{sec:review}.

 It is very rare to have closed form expressions for correlation functions in any curved background of string theory.
 It thus begs for a detailed exploration of the physical consequences.
-In general, it is not well-understood how to quantize the non-unitary sigma-models arising as string worldsheet theories of time-dependent backgrounds.
+In general, it is not well-understood how to quantize the non-unitary sigma-models arising as string worldsheet theories of time-dependent backgrounds, i.e.\ backgrounds not of the form $\mathbb{R} \times \mathcal{M}_\text{spatial}$.
 For $\mathrm{AdS}_3$ however, we have an extended symmetry on the worldsheet that helps guide our way, but the correlation functions have peculiar properties that we take as a signature of the time dependency of the background.